 Driving tests have shown that regular marijuana users that tested with 15 nanograms of THC in their blood, three times the legal driving limit, had no trouble driving whatsoever.
 Yet, when a marijuana DUI case now goes to trial, the defendant will face an unfair “presumption” of guilt based on a blood test result that has no actual meaning.
 The defendant will likely testify that they are regular pot users, to explain why they had elevated blood THC levels, yet were not under the influence at the time they were arrested.
 The use of expert witnesses has become essential in order to educate juries that the blood limit of 5 nanograms has no meaning in a case where the defendant regularly uses marijuana.

-With recreational use of the drug now being legal for anyone over 21, many members of the population will have a blood level over 5 nanograms days or even weeks after their last use of the drug.
+With recreational use of marijuana now being legal for anyone over 21, many members of the population will have a blood level over 5 nanograms days or even weeks after their last use of the drug.
 This can lead to terrible results for the legal system.
 For example, imagine an auto accident where death results, and the driver that survives produces a positive blood test.
 The driver may be presumed to be under the influence, which supports the charge of vehicular homicide, even in cases where the driver was not at all impaired by drugs.
 The defendant will have to defend against this unfair presumption in order to avoid a lengthy prison term for being wrongfully convicted of vehicular homicide.

 Driving Under the Influence charges have always involved very complicated evidence.
 The legalization of the recreational use of marijuana, along with the passage of the misleading 5 nanogram blood limit, has added a new layer of complication to the defense of these cases.
 It is more important than ever to have expert legal help if you are facing these charges.